Direct naar inhoud

 Your employee might be entitled to a sickness benefit once their contract ends.
 They might even be entitled to this if they have a casual contract.
 Make sure you report your employee is ill on their last day of employment.

 You might have an employee who is not actually an employee, but is classed as such for tax purposes ('fictief dienstverband').
-Some examples of these types of employees include freelancers, home-based workers and interns.
+Examples of these types of employees include interns and home-based workers.
 Report this type of employee is ill by the fourth day of illness.

 Please note: The benefit payments will be transferred directly to your employee if their contract has ended or if they do not have a contract with you.

 You and your employee will receive a decision about the sickness benefit within 4 weeks of you reporting your employee’s illness.
 If your employee qualifies, we will transfer the payment directly to you every 4 weeks.
-You can then offset the benefit against the salary that you continue to pay during the 2 years of illness.
+You can then offset this benefit against the salary that you will continue to pay your employee for the period that they are ill.

 Please note: If your employee is receiving a sickness benefit, please ensure that you report any changes in their return-to-work process to us.